 1. Channel breakdown and budget allocation

-If you plan to use various paid channels but intend to launch them at different times, detail this in your sheet.
+If you plan to use various paid user acquisition channels but intend to launch them at different times, detail this in your sheet.
 When it comes to numbers, such details matter.
 Remember: your customer acquisition expenses will grow with your company.
 Not accounting for this growth is a typical mistake we see in models we review.

 To avoid this, apply an expected growth rate to your monthly/annual budgets: